C4AI/Pira/README.md

 # *Pirá*: A Bilingual Portuguese-English Dataset for Question-Answering about the Ocean
 *Pirá* is a crowdsourced question answering (QA) dataset on the ocean and the Brazilian coast designed for reading comprehension.
-You can download the full paper [here]().
+You can download the full paper [https://dl.acm.org/doi/pdf/10.1145/3459637.3482012]().

 The dataset contains 2261 QA sets, as well as the texts associated with them.
 Each QA set contains at least four elements: a question in Portuguese and in English, and an answer in Portuguese and in English.
 Around 90% of the QA sets also contain human evaluations.